 Refrigerants are able to absorb heat somewhat easily and release it into the air under the right pressure and temperature.
 The refrigerant absorbs heat from the air in your home and transfers it to the outside air.
 Because it’s so vital to the cooling process, it is a possibility that, when the air conditioner isn’t working properly, it’s low on refrigerant.

 But it’s not the only reason for an AC repair issue

 Low levels of refrigerant could be responsible for a number of problems with an air conditioner.
 You might notice some of the following issues if your air conditioner is lacking the proper level of refrigerant, which is carefully measured when an air conditioner is first installed.

 - The air from the vents is too warm.

 - Your cooling bills are particularly high.

 - The air conditioner cycles on and off too frequently.

 …but these issues can be caused by so many other things as well.
 It may have to do with the compressor, the fan motor, the outside coil, or even a dirty air filter.

-Many people have a misconception about needing refrigerant once every season.
+Many people have a misconception about needing refrigerants once every season.
 But this simply isn’t the case.
 When an air conditioner isn’t working properly, many people say, “It probably just needs refrigerant.”
-However, an air conditioner shouldn’t need new refrigerant each and every year.
+However, an air conditioner shouldn’t need a new refrigerant each and every year.